jeff52415/LLMDataParser/README.md

 # LLMDataParser

 **LLMDataParser** is a Python library that provides parsers for benchmark datasets used in evaluating Large Language Models (LLMs).
-It offers a unified interface for loading and parsing datasets like **MMLU** and **GSM8k**, simplifying dataset preparation for LLM evaluation.
+It offers a unified interface for loading and parsing datasets like **MMLU**, **GSM8k**, and others, streamlining dataset preparation for LLM evaluation.
+The library aims to simplify the process of working with common LLM benchmark datasets through a consistent API.

 ## Features